 Signing up is an easy process.
 Head to the website and fill out a form that identifies different traits and demographics that will be considered when picking a mock jury.
 This information is how you’ll be selected for a case, so be honest.

-Once you’ve signed up, you’ll be emailed when a case is available for you.
-Online reviews say that there aren’t a lot of cases to go around, so you shouldn’t expect more than a couple per month.
-Cases pay on average $1 per minute for your time, so between $20 and $60 per case.
+Once you’ve signed up, you’ll be emailed when a case is available.
+Online reviews say there aren’t many cases to go around, so you shouldn’t expect more than a couple per month.
+Cases pay, on average, $1 per minute for your time, so between $20 and $60 per case.